thlorenz/WebToInk/Readme.md

 ## Getting started

-As a good example to see WebToKindle in action try converting the [Real World Haskell book](http://book.realworldhaskell.org/read/).
+As a good example to see WebToInk in action try converting the [Real World Haskell book](http://book.realworldhaskell.org/read/).

 After cloning this repo:

-    cd WebToKindle
+    cd WebToInk
     cabal install

     cd src